Sharpe's Havoc: Plot summary

 Seen openly collaborating with the French, he assures Sharpe that he is simply on a secret mission for Britain.
 Sharpe is suspicious of his motives, but Christopher shows him his orders from General Cradock, the commander of the British forces in southern Portugal.
-Christopher orders Sharpe to wait for him, for perhaps a week, and entrusts Kate to him.
+Christopher orders Sharpe to wait for him, for perhaps a week, and leaves Kate under his protection.
 Christopher then negotiates with the French, offering the identities of the mutineers and other information in return for a monopoly on the port trade in Oporto.
 Christopher's Portuguese servant deserts him and tells Sharpe that Christopher has betrayed Sharpe to the French as a token of good faith.
 Fortunately, Sharpe defeats the French detachment sent to kill him and his men.
 The riflemen escape and seek to rejoin the main British force.

 Sharpe spots three barges and a small boat overlooked by the French, who have burned all the boats they can find.
-He makes contact with a senior British officer.
+He makes contact with a senior British officer, who is delighted by the news of the boats.
 General Wellesley, Cradock's replacement, has been seeking a way across the Douro River.
-The British are delighted to be able to send a division and artillery across to occupy a seminary dominating Soult's lines of communications.
+The British send a division and artillery across to occupy a seminary dominating Soult's lines of communications.
 The French make desperate, but futile attempts to seize it.
 The British position is far too strong, and the French are slaughtered.

 In the aftermath of the British victory and the French retreat, Sharpe informs Wellesley and Foreign Office dignitary Lord Pumphrey of Christopher's treason.
 He is ordered to dispose of Christopher before he can divulge more secrets.

 Portuguese forces cut off one retreat route, forcing the French to abandon their heavy equipment and plunder as they flee along a mountain road.

-Sharpe, Vicente, and their men race ahead of the French, seeking Christopher.
+Sharpe, Vicente, and some of their men race ahead of the French, seeking Christopher.
 The French manage to capture both bottleneck bridges from Portuguese irregulars and escape, but Sharpe finds and kills Christopher (and one of his riflemen who deserted) and rescues Kate.